slifin/breeze/README.md

 }
  ```

-This provides additional context to your code that might not be apparant to other readers or when you forget.
+This provides additional context to your code to others when your code grows.

 ## Why use functions to loop?